grayson40/PetPortraitAI/README.md

-# PetPortrait - AI-Powered Pet Photography Assistant
+# PetPortraitAI - Perfect Pet Portraits

 ## Project Overview
-PetPortrait is a mobile application designed to help pet owners capture perfect photos of their pets.
+PetPortraitAI is a mobile application designed to help pet owners capture perfect photos of their pets.
 The app uses AI/ML to detect optimal moments for photography and includes an intelligent sound system to grab pets' attention.

 ## Core Value Proposition
 - Solves the common problem of getting pets to look at the camera.